daattali/ddpcr/README.md

+Note: This package is still in development, use with caution

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 ddpcr: Analysis and visualization of Digital Droplet PCR data in R and on the web
 =================================================================================